duh-rpc/duh.go/README.md

     "message": "Hello, John Wick"
 }
 ```

-TODO MORE EXAMPLES HERE
+TODO: Use duh-cli to install and create a new demo project, demo linting and generation

-### What's good about DUH-RPC?
+### What's good about DUH-RPC Spec
 * Consistent Error Handling, which allows libraries and frameworks to handle errors uniformly.
 * Consistent RPC method naming, no need to second guess where in the hierarchy the operation should exist.
 * You can use the same endpoints and frameworks for both private and public facing APIs, with no need to have separate